tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 The stock market is the one place where the high achiever is routinely show up.
 It’s easy to get an F here.
 If you buy futures and options and attempt to time the market, it’s easy to get all F’s…

+You'll never lose your job losing your client's money in an IBM

 # References
 - https://www.learninvest.ca/post/one-up-on-wall-street
 - https://sven-carlin-research-platform.teachable.com/courses/stock-market-investing/lectures/13222367